Technical LibraryTEMPERAMENTS XIII: Kellner Entire Contents Copyright ©2005 CBH |

 not quite as rapidly beating as your quarter comma fifths of Kirnberger.
 Remember

-you have lost the perfect third between c-e.
+you have lost the pure third between c–e.
 In fact, when you are done, the

 C Major triad is useful as a check: The third c–e should